pyorot/streams/design.md

 `msgAgent.init()` looks at the last 50 messages in its Discord channel and takes ownership of any representing active streams, reading info about a stream from its message into the state.

 **role**:
-`roleInit()` creates a one-off inverted twicord, then goes through the entire user-list of the server to find matches.
+`roleInit()` creates a one-off inverted dir, then goes through the entire user-list of the server to find matches.
 The initial state is then that, with unrecognised role-holders being flagged for removal by inserting their Discord ID instead of their twitch handle into the state (this is both unique and will never match a Twitch username).

 ## Comparing Msg and Role
 msg is the more suitable design, since it gives a sequential consistency guarantee to the state, and Discord API rate limits are scoped to the channel/role, i.e. exactly the requests managed by a single instance of msg/role, so they can be paced precisely in series.